avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Correction step:
 ~~~~~~~~~~~~~~~~
-The particles z coordinate it readjusted so that the particles lie on the slope surface.
+The particles z coordinate it readjusted so that the particles lie on the surface of the slope.
-There are two reasons for which the particles would not lie on the surface anymore:
+There are two reasons why the particles might not lie on the surface anymore after updating their position
+according to the computed velocities:

-  - because of the inaccuracy related to the time and space discretization.
+  - 1) because of the inaccuracy related to the time and space discretization.
     This can lead to a particle position being slightly above or under the surface.
     We want to correct this inaccuracy and therefore reproject the particle on the surface
     using its x and y coordinates.

-  - because of the curvature of the slope and the particle velocity, the particle could
+  - 2) because of the curvature of the slope and the particle velocity, particles can become
-  be detached from the ground in flying phase.
-In this case, the particle is above the
+    detached from the ground in - in this case, the particle is located above the
     surface.
-In the current state, the com1DFA kernel does not allow flying phases.
+In the current state, the com1DFA kernel does not allow this.
-  In this case, the particle is also reproject the particle on the surface
+    If a particle becomes detached, the particle is also reprojected onto the surface
     using its x and y coordinates.

-Similarly, the velocity of the particles is corrected to make sure it lies in tangent
+Similarly, the particles velocity is corrected in order to ensure that it lies in the tangent
 plane to the surface (the velocity vector magnitude is preserved, only the direction is changed).

-The way the particles position is reprojected on the surface does not allow both the
+The way the particles position is reprojected onto the surface does not allow both the
 velocity magnitude and the particle displacement to match perfectly.
 This is amplified
 by highly curved topographies or abrupt changes in slope.

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

 Add secondary release area
 ----------------------------
-If a secondary release area is provided and the feature activated, the flow depth
+If a secondary release area is provided, the flow depth
 field from the previous time step is used to release a potential secondary release area.
-To do so, the flow depth field is compared to the secondary release rasters.
+To do so, the flow depth field is compared to the secondary release area rasters.
 If
-they overlap, the secondary release is triggered.
-The secondary release particles
+they overlap, the secondary release area is triggered and the secondary release particles
 are initialized and added to the flowing particles.